WebDevDevon/webdevdevon/README.md

 ![](https://i.imgur.com/oxsTKL4.png)
 ### Hi there 👋, My name is Devon Batemon
 I am a Full Stack Developer based in California.
-My field of knowledge at the moment lie in HTML, CSS, Javascript, React, Express, Node.Js, and MongoDB.
+My field of knowledge at the moment lie in Javascript, React, Express, Node.Js, and MongoDB.
 I hope to help bring creative projects to life and demonstrate my commitment to developing world-class websites for companies.

 ## My Skill Set
 <table><tr><td valign="top" width="33%">